Accommodation regulations for hotels, B&Bs, and short-term lets

 Install BS EN 50291 compliant CO alarms in all areas with gas appliances.
 Test alarms weekly and replace batteries or units according to manufacturer instructions.

 Appoint a competent person to assess legionella risk in your water systems.
-The assessment must be reviewed every 2 years or whenever there are changes to the water system.
+The assessment must be reviewed regularly and whenever there are changes to the water system - there is no fixed statutory interval.

 Record hot and cold water temperatures at sentinel points monthly.
 Hot water should reach 50 degrees Celsius within one minute.
 Cold water should be below 20 degrees Celsius within two minutes.